GraFiddle/angular-chart/README.md

 ---
 #### data : String
+Possible Values: `json(default), columns, rows`

 Defines in what format the data is saved.
-Possible Values `json(default), columns, rows` Please see [C3 Data Examples](http://c3js.org/examples.html#data) for examples.
+Please see [C3 Data Examples](http://c3js.org/examples.html#data) for examples.

 ---